 Whether you’re at work or getting stuff done at home, life isn’t easy.
-The seven tools here use AI to save you time, thereby giving you more opportunities to maximize your available hours each day.
-There is still a lot of progress left to make with AI-based helpers, but this selection gives you an idea of what’s possible.
+The seven tools here use AI to save you time, giving you opportunities to maximize your available hours each day.
+There’s still a lot of progress left to make with AI-based helpers, but this selection gives you an idea of what’s possible.

 Follow Us On

 Get the latest tech stories and news in seconds!

 Sign up for our newsletter below to receive updates about technology trends